EchterAlsFake/PySide6-to-Android/README.md

 > [!NOTE]
 > You only need to build these once; you can reuse the wheels across projects.

-#### Important:
+### Important (armv7a Fix):
 You need to make a dummy fix for armv7a to work.
-After you have compiled the other 3 architectues, go to:
+After you have compiled the other 3 architectures, go to:
 `~/.pyside6_android_deploy/toolchain_armv7a.cmake` and remove the if statement after line 28, where it applies the `'-mpopcnt'` as a target, because this is invalid for armv7a.
 I don't know why Qt has it there, because it makes no sense, but yeah just remove it, and you are good to go.

-So basically remove evrything after the `set(QT_COMPILER_FLAGS) .... -Wno-unused-command-line-argument")` and before `set(QT_COMPILER_FLAGS_RELEASE "-O2 -pipe")`
+So basically remove everything after the `set(QT_COMPILER_FLAGS) .... -Wno-unused-command-line-argument")` and before `set(QT_COMPILER_FLAGS_RELEASE "-O2 -pipe")`

-But that don't clean cache then, because this will obviously override the toolchain.
+But don't clean cache then, because this will obviously override the toolchain.

-**Speed‑ups (optional):**
+#### Other Info
 - To build for **Python 3.10**, edit `main.py` and change `PYTHON_VERSION = 3.11` to `3.10`.
 - To change the NDK version from `r27c`, edit `tools/cross_compile_android/android_utilities.py`.
 - To speed up CPython cloning, in `main.py` find `if not cpython_dir.exists():` and add `depth=1` to `Repo.clone_from()`.